dbargatz/system/README.md

 ## Environment

-The `tools/configure` script will set up a complete build environment.
-It assumes the following:

-+ Debian-based Linux

-The `tools/configure` script will install or upgrade the following (along with any necessary dependencies) via apt-get:
+The `tools/Dockerfile` defines a complete build and test environment in a Debian-stable Docker container.
+The container has the following software installed, which is required to build and test the OS:

-+ clang++ 7.0.1 or newer
++ clang++ 10.0.1 or newer
 + Doxygen 1.8.13 or newer
 + GDB 8.2.1 or newer
 + Git 2.20.1 or newer